c-hydro/reflex/README.md

 # REFlEx
-Rapid Estimation of FLood EXtent
+REFlEx (Rapid Estimation of FLood EXtent) is the geomorphologic inundation model developed at CIMA Foundation